Skip to main content

 • “It's a great game, I'd say it was worth the price, and was not buggy in the slightest for me when I played.”

-• “It may not be verified as of this review, but I must say the game runs great on deck and the controls are perfect out the gate.”
+• “It may not be verified as of this review, but the game runs great on Deck and the controls are perfect out of the gate.”

-• “The amount of glitches and bugs in this game is beyond a joke; the developers need to go through the game and fix it up.
-Every single time I play, I will always run into a new problem.
-It is a good game that has the potential to be amazing if they listened to us over on Reddit and saw all the problems we are experiencing constantly.”
+• “The amount of glitches and bugs in this game is beyond a joke; the developers need to fix it.
+Every time I play, I encounter a new problem.
+It has potential but constant issues ruin the experience.”

 • graphics

-• “The game crashes almost every time I play it, and I am required to play the game on lower quality settings due to a graphical processing error that makes it nearly unplayable.”
+• “The game crashes almost every time I play it and I am required to play the game on lower quality settings due to a graphical processing error that makes the game nearly unplayable, with a complete breakdown of graphics and fidelity on higher settings.”

 • humor